chrisxxmas/MYCOOP64/CONTRIBUTING.md

 All contributions should be submitted as pull requests.

 1. Please create **one pull request for each feature**.
-This results in smaller pull requests that are easier to revie
+This results in smaller pull requests that are easier to review and validate.

+1.